 Step 2: Clone origin and create a local repository (once)

-Since we have already connected git with RStudio, we can create a local repo in the following way.
-In RStudio, click File -> New Project -> Version Control -> Git.
-Now you can fill in the url of the origin repo and click Create Project to create a local repository.
+https://github.com/jtr13/EDAV.git Then switch to RStudio, and click File -> New Project -> Version Control -> Git.
+Now you can paste in the url of the origin repo and click Create Project to create a local repository.
 It is best to choose a location that is outside of other version control systems such as Dropbox to avoid conflicts.

 Step 3: Configure remote that points to the upstream repository (once)